MattisLind/alfaskop_emu/Utils/HerculesIntegration/README.md

 //SYSLIB DD DISP=SHR,DSN=SYS1.TELCMLIB
 ```

 When this has been successfully processed by JES a new job to create a start procedure need to be run.
 This job defines a program TP that is linked to the TCU unit a 604.
+The start procedure was essentially identical to the one Doug has come up with with a different line specifying the 2703 unit at address 604.

 ```
 //TCAMPRCS JOB (MATTIS),TCAM.PROC,CLASS=A,MSGLEVEL=(1,1)